NabaviLab/Prostate-Cancer/Readme.md

 ## Tutorial

-This is the code for our paper titled "Weakly-Supervised Prostate Cancer Diagnosis and Gleason Grading of Histopathology Images".
+This is the code for our paper titled ["Weakly-Supervised Deep Learning Model for Prostate Cancer Diagnosis and Gleason Grading of Histopathology Images".](https://arxiv.org/abs/2212.12844)

 ### Dependencies